samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

 - Do not favor either party based on their assigned role (Alice vs. Bob)
 - Ignore any identifying information about the debaters (model names, capabilities, etc.)
 - Judge only the mathematical merit of the claim and supporting evidence
-- Bob conceding or fixing an issue is evidence, but not a definitive proof: a party might be incorrectly conceding or addressing pointless issues
+- Bob conceding or fixing an issue is evidence, but not definitive proof: a party might be incorrectly conceding or addressing pointless issues

 **4. Adherence to Rubrics**
-- Use the provided quality rubrics as the objective standard
+- Use the answer quality and critique rubrics as the objective standard
 - The rubrics define what constitutes correct, complete, and rigorous mathematics
+- Distinguish between substantive mathematical issues and minor stylistic matters

 **5. Verification Over Generation**
 - You are judging whether a claim is valid, not solving the problem independently
 - Focus on whether Alice's claim is substantiated by the evidence
 - It is acceptable to conclude you cannot determine validity with confidence

-### Debate Context Types
+### Debate Context

-**Ill-Posedness Debates**
-- Alice claims the question is ill-posed
-- Bob defends that the question is well-posed
-- Use the question quality rubric to assess well-posedness
-- Focus on: completeness, clarity, non-ambiguity, solvability

-**Critique Debates**
+**Critique Debates:**
 - Alice claims Bob's answer contains errors or is incomplete
 - Bob defends the correctness of the answer
 - Use the answer quality and critique rubrics